crossplane/crossplane/design/design-doc-composition.md

 ### InfrastructureDefinition

-A `kind: InfrastructureDefinition` defines a new kind of custom resource that represents infrastructure - for example a `kind: MachineLearningCluster` resource.
+An `InfrastructureDefinition` defines a new kind of custom resource that represents infrastructure - for example a `MachineLearningCluster` resource.
 An infrastructure resource is cluster scoped and may only compose other cluster scoped infrastructure resources.
 Infrastructure resources include the "primitive" infrastructure resources that are implemented by infrastructure providers as well as other composite infrastructure resources.

 Infrastructure is typically defined by an _infrastructure operator_, though it is expected that _infrastructure providers_ will frequently define composite infrastructure.
-An infrastructure operator would author an instance of the above `kind: MachineLearningCluster`.
+An infrastructure operator would author an instance of the above `MachineLearningCluster`.
 Application operators may _indirectly_ author infrastructure resources that have been published as an infrastructure requirement - more on that below.

-Here's an example that defines a new infrastructure resource of `kind: MySQLInstance`:
+Here's an example that defines a new `MySQLInstance` infrastructure resource.

 ```yaml
 apiVersion: crossplane.io/v1alpha1